citp/privacy-policy-historical/n/nb/nbn/nbnco.com.au.md

-> *The following text is extracted and transformed from the nbnco.com.au privacy policy that was archived on 2017-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170622075906id_/http%3A//www.nbnco.com.au/utility/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nbnco.com.au privacy policy that was archived on 2017-09-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170923132933id_/http%3A//www.nbnco.com.au/utility/privacy-policy.html) for the most accurate reproduction.*

-# Privacy policy | nbn - Australia's new broadband network
+# Privacy policy | nbn - Australia's new broadband access network

 This privacy policy applies to all the activities of nbn co limited ABN 86 136 533 741 ( **nbn** ) and its wholly owned subsidiaries.
 It does not apply to entities and activities outside of **nbn** ’s control, such as websites operated by others.